abhinavbipin/ZendeskCodingChallenge/README.md

 # ZendeskCodingChallenge

 This project connects to the Zendesk API, make http requests to retrieve all the tickets, and displays them in a command line interface.
+The credentials should be stored on your home directoy, within .bash_profile.